Riet van Grunsven: World War II

 By the final year of the war, Riet van Grunsven had become a “line crosser,” one of just 21 special resistance operatives from the larger Biesbosch resistance and Albrecht intelligence groups who safeguarded the secret connection between occupied and liberated Netherlands.
 Operating with her colleagues via the waterways of the Biesbosch and the Merwede, she risked her life numerous times to make this line crossing as a courier, transferring vital information to Allied troops under the aliases of “Ice Block” and “Trouble.”
 While engaged in one of these missions during the winter of 1944–1945, she was permanently partially paralyzed during a fall in which she damaged a cervical vertebra.

 Although she frequently traveled alone on her various resistance assignments during the war, she did regularly work for or with several individuals, including: Ad Benne, Carel van de Donck, Daan and Klaas Gielen, Henk Koning, Harrie Roelands, Jan de Swart, and the students known as Duyx and Trimbos.

-After her nation was liberated from its German occupiers in May 1945, word of her dangerous exploits spread va newspaper reports, which heralded her valor while also documenting her injury and partial paralysis.
+After her nation was liberated from its German occupiers in May 1945, word of her dangerous exploits spread via newspaper reports, which heralded her valor while also documenting her injury and partial paralysis.
 Rather than using her birth name, many of those accounts used her resistance name, a practice which would be repeated for much of her post-war life.
 Her given name was used, however, when she was formally honored by the Dutch government.